DavidHe1127/Platy/experiments/blue-green-deploy/README.md

 ### Workflow

-- Create 2 target groups for every app with one of the two as standby.
+- Create 2 target groups - one Blue and one Green for every app with Green one as standby.
-- Direct 100% traffic to target group in usage (Blue)
+- Direct 100% traffic to Blue target group
-- Deploy green versioned of app to standby target group when b/g takes place
+- When Green version is ready, deploy it using a different service name - i.e temperature-api-green and point it to Green target group
-- Adjust weighted policy to proportionally route traffic to blue and green groups
+- Adjust weighted policy proportionally to distribute traffic to both groups

 ### Reference

 [new-application-load-balancer-simplifies-deployment-with-weighted-target-groups/](https://aws.amazon.com/blogs/aws/new-application-load-balancer-simplifies-deployment-with-weighted-target-groups/)